Jeff Sayer

 ![]() |

-Chris MargulesChris Margules is Adjunct Professor in the College of Science and Engineering at James Cook University, Australia and Adjunct professor in the Faculty of Mathematics and natural Sciences, University of Indonesia.
+Chris MargulesChris Margules is Adjunct Professor in the College of Science and Engineering at James Cook University, Australia and Adjunct professor in the Faculty of Mathematics and Natural Sciences, University of Indonesia.
 His current interest focuses on integrating conservation and development at the landscape or seascape scale.
 Previously, he designed and implemented a large-scale experiment on the ecological effects of habitat fragmentation and played a key role in discovering and then implementing the idea of complementary in systematic conservation planning.
 Chris was a research scientist and later research manager at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) for 32 years, where he led programs on landscape management and sustainable development in the tropics.
 He joined the NGO Conservation International in 2006 and later become Senior Vice-President and leader of the Asia Pacific Division.
 He has worked in a number of Asian countries, the Pacific region and southern Africa as well as Australia.
 He was a fellow of the Wissenschaftskolleg zu Berlin in 1994.
 He was a web of science highly cited author for the 20 years 1982 to 2002.
 He received order of Australia honors in the General Division (AM) for services to science in 2005. |

 ![]() |